orangedaisy/bshowco/_posts/2021-07-02-redesigning-legacy-ui.md

 category: fpx
 ---

-In 2019, FPX launched an initiative to consolidate multiple *legacy* and *modern* products focused on Projects, Quotes, and Orders into a single application.
+In 2019, Revalize launched an initiative to consolidate multiple *legacy* and *modern* products focused on Projects, Quotes, and Orders into a single application.
 Part of this effort involved redesigning the differing *Details* views with a new, standard UI.